filethis/developer-docs/docs/ft-connect-minimal-site.md

 #### BrowserSync

-[BrowserSync](https://www.browsersync.io/) is a personal favorite and is recommended.
-Among several nifty features the very bestest one is that it will automatically reload the page when a served file changes.
-Makes development a joy, frankly.
-Make a change in your editor, save it, see the page rerender with the change.
+[BrowserSync](https://www.browsersync.io/) is a personal favorite at FileThis and is highly recommended.
+Among several nifty features is one that automatically reloads the page when any served file changes —Make a change in your editor, save it, see the page rerender with the change.

 Install with: